 Progress: Application submitted to CWC stormwater retrofit program in August 2010 for majority of the cost, with SWAC SMIP funds covering the required match.
 Greene County Highway will oversee and operate the unit, and store it at either the Ashland or Hunter facility (allowing the other unit to be shared with fewer municipalities).
-CWC application is on a wait list, which will take 1 - 2 years before a decision is made.
+CWC application is on a wait list, waiting for decision.